tapanalyticstoolkit/scoring-pipelines/README.md

 The Scoring Pipeline can be initialized in 2 modes: Kafka streaming mode or REST endpoint streaming mode.

-There are two ways to start Scoring Pipeline, locally and on TAP.
-This section covers how to run the Scoring Pipeline locally and instantiate it in TAP.
+This section covers how to run the Scoring Pipeline locally.

->If you don't need to perform transformations prior to scoring, you can use the [Scoring Engine](https://github.com/trustedanalytics/scoring-engine) instead of the Scoring Pipeline.
+>If you don't need to perform transformations prior to scoring, you can use the [Scoring Engine](https://github.com/tapanalyticstoolkit/model-scoring-java) instead of the Scoring Pipeline.

-##Running Scoring Pipeline locally
+## Running Scoring Pipeline locally

-After cloning the repository, `cd` to `CLONED_DIR/scoring-pipelines/scoring_pipelines`.
+1. After cloning the repository, `cd` to `CLONED_DIR/scoring-pipelines/scoring_pipelines`.

-Copy the tar archive (`advscore.tar`) containing the **configuration file** (`config.json`) and the **python script** (`test_script.py`) to be executed into this dir.
+2. Copy the tar archive (`advscore.tar`) containing the **configuration file** (`config.json`) and the **python script** (`test_script.py`) to be executed into this dir.
+The configuration file needs the following fields included:

-Run the app:
-    `$ ipython scoringExecutor.py advscore.tar`

-The application is now running on default debug port: 5000

-In order to run the app on a different port (say 9100):
-    `$ ipython scoringExecutor.py advscore.tar 9100`

-The application is now running on port: 9100

-You can now post requests to the scoring pipeline using curl commands as follows:

-    curl -H "Content-type: application/json" -X POST -d '{"message": "4/3/2016 10:32, P0001,1,0.0001,....., 192,-4.1158,192,3.8264"}' http://localhost:9100/v1/score

-##Create a Scoring Pipeline instance from a broker in TAP

-From the TAP Console:

-1) Navigate to **Services > Marketplace**.

-2) Search for (or scroll to) **TAP Scoring Pipeline** and select it.

-3) Fill in an instance name of your choice (shown below as `etlScoring`) and click the **Create new instance** button.

->This may take a minute or two to complete.

-4) When done, you can see your scoring pipeline in the **Applications** page and obtain its URL.

-5) Now call the scoring pipeline's REST endpoint to load the tar archive (`advscore.tar`) containing the **configuration file** (`config.json`) and the **python script** (`test_script.py`) to be executed. curl -i -X POST -F file=@advscore.tar  "http://etlScoring.demotrustedanalytics.com"

-6) The configuration file needs the following fields included:

     "file_name" -- python script that needs to be executed on every streaming record **test_script.py**